House Oversight GOP wants to subpoena Cuomo to testify on COVID nursing home crisis, launch investigation

 He added: "We owe it to the thousands of families who lost loved ones to hold accountable anyone whose reckless policies may have contributed to their deaths."

-Jody Hice, Jim Jordan, Andy Biggs, Glenn Grothman, Michael Cloud, Ralph Norman, Pete Sessions, Paul Gosar, Virginia Foxx, Bob Gibbs, Clay Higgins, Fred Keller, Andrew Clyde, Nancy Mace, Scott Franklin, Jake LaTurner, Pat Fallon, Yvette Herrell, and Byron Donalds--all Republican members on the committee--signed onto Comer's letter.
+Jody Hice, Jim Jordan, Andy Biggs, Glenn Grothman, Michael Cloud, Ralph Norman, Pete Sessions, Paul Gosar, Virginia Foxx, Bob Gibbs, Clay Higgins, Fred Keller, Andrew Clyde, Nancy Mace, Scott Franklin, Jake LaTurner, Pat Fallon, Yvette Herrell and Byron Donalds -- all Republican members on the committee -- signed onto Comer's letter.

 The letter to Maloney comes as the FBI and U.S. Attorney's office in Brooklyn are believed to have begun an investigation into how the Cuomo administration handled the state’s nursing home crisis during the pandemic.